Poolitzer/poolitzer.github.io/_pages/starting.md

 start()
 ```

 While you need to choose a short name in the beginning (no visitor of your posts will see it, its just a name for you.
 If you manage several accounts, it may be helpful so you can distinguish them.
-Otherwise, you are free to choose a random sequel of letters), the rest of the attributes can simply be skipped when you press enter.
+Otherwise, you are free to choose a random sequel of letters), the rest of the attributes can simply be skipped by pressing enter.

-If you are curious what happens here, it has an own page in this documentary, here: start-Link.
-If you don't want to dive in that deep: If you want to make your project open source, don't include the ***.txt and no one can use your account.
+If you are curious what happens here, it has an own page in this documentary, [here]({{ site.baseurl }}{% link _pages/sign_in.md %}).

 ## Create a page

 You probably want to create a page.
-You can do this via this command:
+You can do this with this code:

 ```
 from dreamgraph import start